Ashylin/titanicproject-kaggle/README.md

-# Titanic Survival Prediction (Beginner Project)
+# Titanic Survival Prediction competition (Beginner Project)

-This is my first Kaggle project.
+This is my first Kaggle project for titanic competition.
 I followed the Titanic tutorial to learn how to:
 - Clean data
 - Use machine learning (Logistic Regression)
 - Submit predictions to Kaggle